 The many faces of Federico Fellini – part three: Federico by Fellini

-a major BFI retrospective celebrates the centenary of Fellini’s birth, we explore some of the themes that made his work such a dazzling highpoint in 20th-century art cinema, here with Julia Wagner on the director’s most enduring creation – the character of ‘Federico Fellini’.
+As the BFI celebrates the centenary of the gleefully idiosyncratic Italian director’s birth, we explore the themes underlying his dazzling work, here with Julia Wagner on the director’s most enduring creation – the character of ‘Federico Fellini’.

 Fellini’s films and Federico Fellini the man seem sometimes to exist in the same fantastical, imagined world, so richly did the director weave autobiographical threads inspired by his experiences, memories and dreams into his work.